-This post is a cross-over from my Nutritional Therapy practice.
+This post is an old cross-over from my Nutritional Therapy practice.
 As you can see from my Bill-and-Ted-esque verbiage, I have few concerns about maintaining a regal air of professionalism (that went out the window with my Balanced Bites Podcast shenanigans).

 It’s important to note that I use the phrase “most triumphant” as Bill uses it in the following video:

 I mean it as highly triumphant, or fully triumphant.
 I mean that these habits, for all intents and purposes – and no, it’s not intensive purposes – will guarantee amazing progress.
 These habits are to success what Eddie Van Halen is to Wyld Stallions’ triumphant-ness.
 (Triumphance?)

 I’m speaking from my experiences with helping people – and helping myself – choose better foods, make healing lifestyle choices, and become healthier physically and mentally.
 I learned very quickly that the journey is not only about habits pertaining to food.

 And by habits, I mean things that are done repetitively until they become second nature.
 (Listen to me, Rufus – I know what I’m talking about.)

 As we learn more about food, we also learn that there is far more to the equation of health-and-wellness than what we put in the cake-hole.
 While food is a critical input, healing really starts when we address the life landscape.

 As we begin (or continue) to seek nourishing, healing foods, we’ve got to simultaneously look at improving stress levels (if you’re a hyperactive stress case, even the best food won’t solve your woes – trust me, I know), re-evaluating toxic relationships, reducing the toxin load from the personal environment, getting better sleep, and maybe – just maybe – getting a pet whose sweet presence and goofy ears could break even the worst day’s tension.

 Habit #2: Doing the hokey stuff.